 Decide on the name and conduct a name search

 Every business ought to have a name for registration.
 It is also important to have a name for your business.
-The name will help in customer recognition, branding, and operational purposes.
+The name will help in customer recognition, online reviews, branding, and operational purposes.

 A name can be related to the services you are offering.
 For example, a job agency can have a name such as Simply Hired.
 A name can be anything including and not limited to a combination of the director’s names, pet names, nicknames, names of places among others.